 The study – published in Nutrition Reviews6 – encourages more research into the health benefits of water and points out the various knowledge gaps that would benefit from further study.

-In European Journal of Clinical Nutrition Study
+The European Journal of Clinical Nutrition Study

 This article reviews the quantitative intake of water that is necessary to properly hydrate our bodies.
 It also explores the impacts of inadequate water hydration.
 In particular, it states that a healthy sedentary adult living in a temperate climate should drink on average 1.5L a day, on top of the water contained in food, to maintain an adequately hydrated body

-It also indicates that mild dehydration corresponding to only 1-2% of body weight loss in adults can impair cognitive functions like alertness, concentration and short term memory.
-And physical performance like endurance and sport skills.
+It also indicates that mild dehydration corresponding to only 1-2% of body weight loss in adults can impair cognitive functions like alertness, concentration and short term memory, and physical performance like endurance and sport skills.

 Information on our publications is advertised through the Nestlé Nutrition Institute.